andreasawenlof/pp1-final/TESTING.md

 Firefox
 Microsoft Edge

-Had friends and family testing the site and reported very few issues.
+Had friends and family testing the site and reported very few issues (all those issues got fixed as you can see in the bug/fix section below).

 ## FIXED AFTER MENTOR FEEDBACK
 - Removed transparency on header and footer